jananir0719/SYNCHRONOUS-UP-COUNTER/README.md

 Quartus prime

 **THEORY**
+A counter is a sequential circuit that counts the number of clock pulses applied to it.
+It is made up of a group of flip-flops that store binary information and change their state in a predefined sequence.

+Counters are broadly classified into:

+Asynchronous (Ripple) counters – flip-flops do not share the same clock.

+Synchronous counters – all flip-flops are triggered simultaneously by the same clock pulse.

+In a synchronous up counter, all flip-flops receive the same clock signal, ensuring that all bits change simultaneously, avoiding the propagation delay that occurs in ripple counters.

+Each clock pulse increments the count by 1.
+When the counter reaches its maximum value (for a 4-bit counter, 1111 or decimal 15), the next pulse resets it to 0000 and the counting repeats.

+WORKING PRINCIPLE:

+The counter output is stored in the 4-bit register out[3:0].

+On every positive edge of the clock (clk), the counter increments its value by 1 (out <= out + 1).

+If the reset (rst) signal is high (1), the counter output is reset to 0 (out <= 0).

+When rst is low (0), the counter continues to count upward with each clock pulse.

+Thus, the counter counts in binary sequence from 0000 to 1111 and then rolls over to 0000.
 **4 bit synchronous UP Counter**

 If we enable each J-K flip-flop to toggle based on whether or not all preceding flip-flop outputs (Q) are “high,” we can obtain the same counting sequence as the asynchronous circuit without the ripple effect, since each flip-flop in this circuit will be clocked at exactly the same time: